ygorma/DCS-Brazilian-Navy/README.md

 - Aratú Class Patrol Ship

 # Looking for the São Paulo Aircraft Carrier?
-We decided to do not include the carrier within the mod because Cuesta Brothers have a very nice and well maintained Clemenceau Class Mod with the São Paulo carrier included.
+We decided to do not include the carrier within the mod because the Cuesta Brothers have a very nice and well maintained Clemenceau Class Mod with the São Paulo carrier included.
 You can find it here:

 https://forums.eagle.ru/topic/259421-clemenceau-class-version-004-and-super-etendards-pack-2021-272-by-the-cuesta-brothers/